Table of Contents

 Responding to reviews is a way to connect with your customers.
 It's reputation management, really.
 The way you handle and respond to your reviews is another way to define your brand.

-Also, a customer that leaves a review likely wants a response - so don't just ignore them!
+Also, a customer who leaves a review likely wants a response - so don't just ignore them!

 You can answer any queries that they might be reflecting on, and it gives you a chance to resolve an issue or appreciate the feedback.
 A business owner or a representative from the business can listen to a customer's experience, and learn from it.

-If you own a car dealership and a real person has left a cutting negative review, then others will believe your business to deliver subpar service (or maybe worse).
+If you own a car dealership and a real person has left a cutting negative review, then others will believe your business delivers subpar service (or maybe worse).

 It also lets the customer who left the review, and potential customers who see the reviews, know that you care enough about their experience of your business.